-Strabismus: The condition of being cross-eyed or wall-eyed
+Strabismus: Cross-eyed or wall-eyed

 Strabismus is a misalignment of the eyes, making it impossible for them work together as a team.